gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

 newY = y + ty;
 </pre>

 And extra we don't really care about.
-That looks surprisingly like <a href="webgl-2d-translation.html">the translation code from our translation example</a>.
+That looks surprisingly like [the translation code from our translation example](webgl-2d-translation.html).

 Similarly let's do rotation.
 Like we pointed out in the rotation post we just need the sine and cosine of the angle at which we want to rotate, so

 <pre class="webgl_center">
 s = Math.sin(angleToRotateInRadians);